UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 The console output of R is now redirected to the file `digits_svm_IDE.out` in de subfolder `output`.
 It's quite common to store different types of files in separate subfolders (e.g. `R` scripts, `data` files, `batch` files, and `output` files).

 Run the batch script and check the output files.
-Notice that the scheduler, by using the job number, takes care that its output file doesn't overwrite those of its predecessors.
-Something we have to keep in mind for the output of our R script.
+Notice that the scheduler, by using the job number, takes care that its output file doesn't overwrite those of previous jobs.

 Where is the output file of Rscript?
 Is the contents of this file as you expected?.
 Why is the output file of the batch scheduler (slurm) empty?